flexchecks/vfRemoting/README.md

 ### setManager(Manager)
 **Manager:** Object type with an invokeAction function.
 Useful for testing to pass a Mock in.

+### setValidator(Function)
+**Function:** A function to use as a data validator.

+The data validator is called before the remote action is invoked, and is passed in all the arguments that will be passed into the remote action as parameters.
+Use this to set implementation specific data validation.

 ### send(Remote-Action-Name, [,Parameter])
 **Remote-Action-Name:** The fully qualified remote action name in the format of _Namespace_._Controller_._Method_